apache/airflow/docs/apache-airflow/authoring-and-scheduling/datasets.rst

 There's minimal magic here---Airflow simply writes the yielded values to the exact same accessor.
 This also works in classic operators, including ``execute``, ``pre_execute``, and ``post_execute``.

-Fetching information from a Triggering Dataset Event
+Fetching information from a triggering dataset event
 ----------------------------------------------------

-A triggered DAG can fetch information from the Dataset that triggered it using the ``triggering_dataset_events`` template or parameter.
+A triggered DAG can fetch information from the dataset that triggered it using the ``triggering_dataset_events`` template or parameter.
 See more at :ref:`templates-ref`.

 Example: